DataWranglerPro/quartz/content/Programming Languages/Python/Data Analyst/Data Analyst - Telco Trouble.md

     return phone_number.strip()
 ```

-I copied the "phone_number" column into Excel via `pd.to_clipboard()` to visaually verify that the phone numbers where in fact clean.
+I copied the "phone_number" column into Excel via `pd.to_clipboard()` to visually verify that the phone numbers where in fact clean.
 I noticed some of my strings were of length 13 and that was due to an extra space at the end of the strings.

 I noticed that some strings had extra spaces at the end, so I added `.strip()` to the return statement to handle this.